 We use many signals to decide which title to show to users, primarily the <title> tag if the webmaster specified one.
 But for some pages, a single title might not be the best one to show for all queries, and so we have algorithms that generate alternative titles to make it easier for our users to recognize relevant pages.

-Sometimes Google will use the meta description created for a page as a search results snippet.
-Sometime Google will pull a sentence or some information from the content of a page instead to display to a searcher.
-Chances are, if a page has a meta description that is well written, includes the keyword terms or phrases the page is optimized for and is roughly around 150 characters or so, Google will choose the meta description to display as a snippet.
+There are times when Google will use the meta description created for a page as a search results snippet.
+Google may otherwise pull a sentence or some information from the content of a page instead to display to a searcher.
+Chances are, if a page has a meta description that is well written, includes within it the keyword terms or phrases the page is optimized for and is roughly around 150 characters or so, Google will choose the meta description to display as a search results snippet.
 But not always.

 Sometimes a page ranks well enough to show in search results for words other than the terms or phrases that a page is optimized for, and those words aren’t all contained within the meta description for the page.
 Sometimes a page’s meta description isn’t well written and doesn’t include keywords the page is optimized for either.
 A meta description for a page may be extremely short and not very descriptive, which would make them poor choices as search results snippets.
 Sometimes a meta description might be identical to every other meta description on a site.
 Some pages don’t even have meta descriptions.
 Google could even choose to use content from a page even if the words from a query appear in a meta description.

 Last March, Google was granted a patent that provides some hints about when Google might choose content to display from pages for search results snippets, and where it might choose text from.

 If the query terms or phrases that someone searches with are words that appear on pages that have abstracts or lengthy introductions, Google might decide to pull content from the start of a page if the query terms are present.